minghuig/bear-facial-id-app/docs/IMAGE_PREVIEWS.md

 The version in the variant URL and derivative key must change if encoding or dimensions change.
 This assumes published original photo and completed crop objects are immutable, as they are in the current workflow.
-Bucket access stays private and image responses still traverse the authenticated API tunnel.
+Bucket access stays private.
+Hosted browser image responses traverse CloudFront and the authenticated API.
+An optional SSM tunnel reaches the private API for operator diagnostics;
+it does not replace application sign-in.

 ## Validation